Geekcrowds/provisioner/README.md

 Replace ```hideblfremotestatus value``` with Hide BLF Remote Status.
 0 - No, 1 - Yes.
 Default is 0-11 (for grandstream)

+Provisioner providers settings value can be overwrite at provisionaccount/$accountid/$MAC document. eg: put '"wallpaperserverpath": "www.yourdomain.com/reseller2.jpg",' at provisionaccount/$accountid/$MAC document, it will overwrite the value at provisioner providers document.

 ### Create phone make, family and model details